An official website of the United States government

 This project developed automated ondontocete detectors and classifiers using both whistles and clicks.
 The detectors and classifiers developed during this project increase the effectiveness of analyzing passive acoustic monitoring data.
 These tools are now available for use by the Navy’s marine species monitoring program and the scientific community.

-Database and Metrics for Testing Automated Signal Processing for Passive Acoustic Monitoring (Project #LMR-6)
+Database and Metrics for Testing Automated Signal Processing for Passive Acoustic Monitoring (Project #LMR-6) COMPLETED

 Principal Investigator: John Hildebrand